 This article explains what conversion values are, the benefits of using them, and how they're reported.
 To set or edit conversion values or to change the currency in which your conversion values are reported, follow the steps in the article Set conversion values.

-Not all conversions are equal – some are worth more to your business than others.
-If you assign values to your conversions, you'll be able to see the total value driven by your advertising across different conversions, rather than simply the number of conversions that have happened.
-And you'll be able to identify and focus on high-value conversions.
+Conversion values help you measure and optimise the true business impact of your ad campaigns more accurately.
+If you assign values to your conversions, you'll be able to learn the total value driven by your advertising across different conversions, rather than simply the number of conversions that have happened.
+You'll also be able to identify and focus on high-value conversions.